What Is The Molar Mass Of Nh4 2so4

 Conclusion

-In summary, the molar mass of ammonium sulfate, (NH₄)₂SO₄, is approximately 132.17 g/mol.
+In a nutshell, the molar mass of ammonium sulfate, (NH₄)₂SO₄, is approximately 132.17 g/mol.
 This value is derived from the sum of the atomic masses of its constituent elements, each multiplied by its respective subscript in the chemical formula.
 Understanding molar mass is fundamental to chemistry, enabling accurate conversions between mass and moles, which are essential for stoichiometry, solution preparation, and various analytical techniques.